soleHats/instacop/README.md

 # Installation

-Installation is similar to Solemartyr's.
-Type the macOS commands into `Terminal.app`.
+Installation is similar to Solemartyr's script.
+Check YouTube if you have problems.

 ### 1. Download and unzip.